 Garage workshops are the kind of place where small ideas can get in out of the weather and grow in a cost-free space.
-But when it comes to setting up your garage for creative ventures, most people have three hurdles to cross.
+Here at my own place our workshop has made huge differences in our lives.
+Woodworking, metalworking, writing and videography all happen here, and so does home schooling.
+But when it comes to setting up your garage for creative workshop ventures, most people have three hurdles to cross.

-Three Hurdles to Cross
+Hurdles to Cross

-- Heating (or maybe cooling) the space
+- Heating (or maybe cooling) the space.

-- Keeping dampness from rusting our tools
+- Keeping dampness from rusting your tools.

-Hurdle#1: Heating Your Garage Workshop
+Hurdle#1: Heating/Cooling Your Garage Workshop

-Garages are almost never built to be heated, and this leads to a decision.
+Garages are almost never built to be heated or cooled, and this leads to a decision.
 Either make your tinkering a seasonal venture, or rig up some way of heating all or part of your garage so you can work in the winter.
 Keep in mind that the biggest factor behind economical heating isn’t the energy supply you choose, but the efficiency of insulation you install.
-And solving that problem isn’t as easy as slicing open a few bales of fiberglass batts.
+And solving this problem isn’t as easy as slicing open a few bales of fiberglass batts.

 With so many garage designs around, the challenge of insulating successfully varies a lot.
 But in all cases, the greatest gain comes from installing a ceiling in a garage that doesn’t already have one.
-Sheets of 1/2″ plywood on top of ceiling joists do an excellent job here because it separates the leaky areas where roof framing meets walls, while also providing a surface to support insulation.
-Putting ply on top of ceiling joists like this means insulating the space is easier and you’ll retain visible access to the joists to support hanging hooks and tool storage.
+Sheets of 1/2″ plywood on top of ceiling joists do an excellent job here because this approach separates the leaky areas where roof framing meets walls, while also providing a surface to support insulation.
+Putting plywood on top of ceiling joists like this means insulating the space is easier and you’ll retain visible access to the joists to support hanging hooks and tool storage.

-Hurdle#2: Keep Your Garage Dry
+Hurdle#2: Keep Your Tools Rust-Free

-As long as your toolboxes are latched tight and sealed, moist springtime air probably won’t come in contact with cold tools and it won’t cause condensation.
+As long as your toolboxes are latched tight and sealed, moist springtime air probably won’t come in contact with cold tools and it won’t cause condensation and rusting.
 This is your best bet if you can’t heat your garage.
 For particularly rust-sensitive tools, consider putting a silica gel dehumidifier canister in the toolbox or cabinet.
 This draws airborne moisture from the small, enclosed space, ensuring that rust doesn’t get a chance.
 The best units include a metal outer canister.
 Just heat the unit in a toaster oven to drive off captured moisture, re-establishing the effectiveness of the unit for another three or four months.

 Hurdle#3: Optimize the Storage Space